cncf/wg-serverless/workflow/spec/spec.md

 </table>

 In which case the states data output would include people who's age is less than 40.
-You can change your output path easily during testin, for example:
+You can change your output path easily during testing, for example:

 ```text
 $.people[?(@.age >= 40)]